 Does the term Dunning Kruger effect seem complicated?
 Don’t worry.
 Let me explain what it means with a true story of a bank robbery.

-Back in 1995, a man named McArthur Wheeler robbed two banks in Pittsburgh in broad daylight on the same day.
+Back in 1995, a man named McArthur Wheeler robbed two banks in Pittsburgh on the same day in broad daylight.
 What surprised the cops was, the culprit entered the banks and robbed them at gunpoint without any disguise.

 The security cameras had captured crystal clear images of his face.
 In any robbery, thieves wear masks to conceal their identity because the moment police identify the person, arresting them is a cakewalk.
 McArthur had walked into the bank like a celebrity trotting on a red carpet.